What is an In-State Pharmacy?

 - If the plans are for a nuclear pharmacy, the plans must show the radioactive storage and product decay area.

-- Enclose a sample patient profile that meets the requirements of Section 5.0 of the Board’s Rules and Regulations.
+- A sample patient profile that meets the requirements of Section 5.0 of the Board’s Rules and Regulations.
 Label each of the following required items on the sample profile:

 - Patient’s family name and first name

 - Patient’s address and phone number (or location in institution)

 - Patient’s gender and age or date of birth